 - Inmate safety

 To find driving histories, you have to do a search for their driving history.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Did you search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal backgrounds and records, and your feedback may help other people that are in the same situation.

 Click here to tell about all about it

 The FBI has a list of the Top Ten Most Wanted Criminals.
 In Hot Spring County,The Sheriff’s Department keeps their own list of most wanted criminals and fugitives.

 Hot Spring County Sheriff’s Department Ten Most Wanted List: External Link

 Life In Jail / What Its Like

 Just the thought of serving a jail sentence in Hot Spring County Jail is quite unpleasant, in time you will get used to the routine that is set for you in jail.
 All inmates get a wake-up alarm at 6:00am, and next they’ll do roll call.
 Next, you will get breakfast.
 When you finish breakfast you will be required to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.